Raku/doc-website/README.md

 A better way, though, to tweak or add new plugins and see how they affect the website, is to install the distribution `raku-collection-plugin-development`.

+# Deployment of website
+The Production version of the website is at `docs.raku.org`.
+A regularly updated version is at `docs-dev.raku.org`.

+Here's how deployment works right now:

+After a PR to the doc-website repository is reviewed, it's merged to `main` The very fact that it is a merge to main is important metadata for the CI pipeline.
+See also the Buildkite docs on using conditionals in pipeline steps.

+What this means in practice is that the container is only built if the changes are happening on main:

+*  A merge to main from a PR

+*  A periodic scheduled build against main (every two hours);

+	*  We need this one so we can pick up content changes from the other repo.

+*  The Raku scripts clone Raku/doc as a part of their build process.

+Here is how the container build works:

+*  We start from a caddy base image

+*  The tarball of generated static source code is downloaded from Buildkite's temporary storage

+*  This tarball is added and unarchived inside the container

+*  The "Caddyfile" at the root of this repo is also added

+*  The container is "committed", tagged, and pushed to the quay.io container registry

+	*  The tag that we use is quay.io/colemanx/raku-doc-website:latest

+	*  The fact that we are overwriting "latest" every two hours on a periodic build can be seen [here](https://quay.io/repository/colemanx/raku-doc-website?tab=history)

+*  Completely independent of this process is a cron job running on the dev server.
+This job simply pulls the latest container image and swaps out what's running.
+If this is working properly, the website at `https://docs-dev.raku.org` is updated at most every two hours with the latest content, and the latest changes from this repo.

+Deployment to Production is similar, but not automatic.
+The site maintainer activates an agent running on the production server that pulls the latest container image and swaps out what's running.